fansilet-roles/mpath/README.md

 Role Variables
 --------------

-Here is the variables you will need to manager on your playbook.
+This are the variables you will need to adjust on your playbook.

- *iscsint* is the initiator iqn name. e.g.:
+ **iscsint** is the initiator iqn name. e.g.:

  ```